Prenatal Teacher Training

 Statement and call for public comment on potentially leaving the Yoga Alliance

 We are considering leaving the Yoga Alliance and their registration service at the end of 2019.
 I have personally been a member of YA since 1999, and have found absolutely no utility to the entity of the Yoga Alliance and its governing body over these 10 years as a registered school, other than in name only.
 It is my concern that they lack ethical oversight or accountability protocol for their schools or teachers, and thus we do not feel that they represent a significant source of credibility in the teaching of yoga.
-We realize that this is controversial, and may cost us some students, but as they are simply an online registration body and have offered little else since their inception, they offer very little if anything other than a logo after one's name or school with no real follow-through or follow up on curriculum, ethics and beyond.
+We have yet to make up our mids definitively, and realize that this is controversial and may cost us some students, but as they are currently simply an online registration body and have offered little else since their inception, they offer very little other than a logo after one's name or school with no real follow-through or follow up on curriculum, ethics and beyond.
 We realize that this may impact you and your decision to study here, and we do encourage your comments and feedback.

-We will continue to provide certification for those that complete the 85+ hours of prenatal study, but are considering the implications for not being a part of an organization that lacks oversight in ethics and more.
+We will continue to provide certification for those that complete the 85+ hours of prenatal study through Yoga Alliance through the end of 2019, but are considering the implications for not being a part of an organization that lacks oversight in ethics and more.
 Please share your comments and impact if we do decide to go forward with this decision.
 Contact me at email@example.com with your concerns or questions.